The Real Reason Why The Seats of Bus Have Those Dodgy Patterns

 Another popular pattern during this time was the striped pattern.
 This was also thought to be more comfortable than a solid colour, and it was less distracting than the checkered pattern.
 By the mid-1900s, bus companies began to experiment with different upholstery materials in addition to patterns.
 Some companies began to use vinyl instead of fabric for their seats.

 This made for a more straightforward cleaning process, but many passengers found vinyl to be too hot in the summer and too cold in the winter.
-Bus companies eventually began to phase out vinyl in favor of more comfortable fabrics.
+Bus companies eventually began to phase out the vinyl in favour of more comfortable fabrics.

 Today, there are a wide variety of bus seat upholstery patterns and materials available.
 Bus companies have experimented with different designs in order to find the perfect combination of comfort and style for their passengers.